eldipa/book-of-gehn/posts/arm/2020-12-27-TLDR-Quick-Overview-of-Arm.md

 register.

-More branches exist including *branch with change to Jazelle* (`bxj`) which can switch to a special mode that
+More branches exist including *branch with change to Jazelle* (`bxj`) that can switch to a special mode that
 [executes Java bytecode](https://en.wikipedia.org/wiki/Jazelle) if supported.